Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-\paragraph*{Acknowledgements.} The authors would like to thank Oscar Randal-Williams, Christine Vespa and Shun Wakatsuki for illuminating discussions and questions.
+\paragraph*{Acknowledgements.} The authors would like to thank Geoffrey Powell, Oscar Randal-Williams, Antoine Touz{\'e}, Christine Vespa and Shun Wakatsuki for illuminating discussions and questions.
+They would also like to thank the anonymous referee for helpful comments and suggestions on earlier versions of this work.
 The authors were supported by the PRC CNRS-JSPS French-Japanese Project ``Cohomological study of MCG and related topics''.
 The first author was supported in part by the grants JSPS KAKENHI 15H03617, 18K03283, 18KK0071, 19H01784, 20H00115 and 22H01120.
 The second author was supported by a Rankin-Sneddon Research Fellowship of the University of Glasgow, by the Institute for Basic Science IBS-R003-D1 and by the ANR Project AlMaRe ANR-19-CE40-0001-01.